Riverscapes/PBR/workshops/2020/SGI/Modules/module2.md

    </p>
    </li>

-   <li><strong>Question:</strong> It's very encouraging to see the monitoring results, especially when it comes to fish passage.
-I'm wondering how much of that success is due to geography and fish species, i.e. salmonids.
+   <li><strong>Question:</strong> It's very encouraging to see the monitoring results, especially when it comes to fish passage. (<b>See also -<a href="http://lowtechpbr.restoration.usu.edu/resources/Topics/02_Science/fish#fish-passage">Fish Passage Resources</a></b>) I'm wondering how much of that success is due to geography and fish species, i.e. salmonids.
 Our agency is on the east coast, and we are concerned with the aquatic community as a whole.
 Our biggest trout of concern is brook trout.
 But we also have a number of other priority at risk fish species that are much smaller, like Chesapeake Log Perch.
 What are your thoughts regarding BDA's (especially the channel spanning type) being fish.
    <p><strong>Answer:</strong> (Nick Bouwes) Brook trout use beaver ponds but this could be function of gradient and stream temperature.
 BDAs are much more leaky than beaver ponds and less likely to be a barrier.
 I can’t guarantee they will not be a barrier for log perch, but I suspect not, as there are often many routes of passage through a BDA.
    </p>
    </li>